bugzilla/bugzilla/docs/en/rst/installing/mac-os-x.rst

    the software that it installs.
 This means your libraries and headers will be at :file:`/sw/lib` and :file:`/sw/include` instead of :file:`/usr/lib` and :file:`/usr/include`.
-When the Perl module config script asks where your :file:`libgd` is, be sure to tell it :file:`/sw/lib`.
+When the Perl module config script for the GD module asks where your :file:`libgd` is, be sure to tell it :file:`/sw/lib`.

 .. _macosx-install-perl-modules: